 The governing boards and institutions of the public system of higher education in Colorado are obligated to conform to the policies set by the Commission within the authorities delegated to it in statute (C.R.S.
 23-1-1022).
-For more information about CCHE, see http://www.state.co.us/cche.

 1.4 COLLEGE GOVERNANCE (REFERENCE BOARD POLICY BP 2-30)